VIB-PSB/MINI-EX/README.md

 * (Optional) List of GO terms of interest

 As the pipeline can be run in parallel for multiple datasets all the inputs can be provided as a path to the dedicated directories.
-All input files should have specific extensions and names as shown in [here](docs/data_preparation.md).
+All input files should have specific extensions and names as shown in our [guide on data preparation](docs/data_preparation.md).

 ## Outputs
 * **regulons folder** containing a tab-separated files with the inferred regulons, an edge table, info per TF, and an excel file with the ranked regulons and relative metadata